Skip to Content

 After applying the power rule to the simplified expression, the last step is to undo the substitution by replacing the new variable back with the original one.
 This ensures that your final answer is in terms of the original variable, completing the process of integration.

-Posted by grwgreg an hour ago
+Posted by grwgreg 22 days ago

 Related Problems